dataluscorp/browser/docs/crash-reporting/uploading_symbol.rst

 To upload symbols, you need to build a symbol package.
 This is a .zip file which contains the symbol files in a specific directory structure.

-If you are building Firefox,or a similar application using the Mozilla build system, you can build the symbol package using a make target:
+If you are building Datalus,or a similar application using the Mozilla build system, you can build the symbol package using a make target:

 ::